 The best public universities in the USA are also among the top-ranked universities in the country.
 While there are definite advantages and disadvantages to choosing a public university over a private university in the US, the two are comparable where it matters the most.
 Which college you choose to include on your university list will come down to your own preferences and values in a school.
-However, getting into these best public universities can be just as competitive as the most elite private schools, so it’s a good idea to get some professional college application help.
+However, getting into these best public universities can be just as competitive as the most elite private schools, so it’s a good idea to get some professional college admissions consulting.
 In this article, we’ve listed some of the best public universities in the US, how to get into these institutions and how they compare to private colleges.

 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Listen to the blog!